 Men’s fashion and style writing goes beyond what is walking down the men’s runway.
+Every man should own at least a pair of volleyball shoes for sports, casual shoes for the party and simple formal shoes to make a statement or complete a professional look.
 Last week was a very exciting week for football fans, or at least for the guys who follow the NFL.
 But I’m hoping that fashion designers also took note.
 Official NFL gear has always been made by Reebok, but I wanted to know exactly how long Reebok has sponsored the NFL.
 I went to the trusty guys at ChaCha and asked, “How long has Reebok sponsored the NFL?”
 They promptly responded with, “Reebok has sponsored the NFL since the company has been around in the late 1900’s.”
 Not a bad run!
 But that’s all history now.
 Nike is taking over design and production of all NFL apparel for at least the next decade.
 Last Tuesday (4/1), The NFL presented the highly rumored and anticipated Nike jerseys.
 The new jerseys for select teams were presented in a gala celebration/runway show in New York.
 This is a good thing for NFL apparel.
 I have a feeling this season, there will be some more fashionable options available to support your team.
 Colts fans, don’t worry, the tradition of the horse shoe is protected and no dynamic visual changes have affected our beloved blue and white jersey.

 Industry professionals know that the technology in textiles is continually evolving.
 With a sports powerhouse like Nike, I am sure they are sitting on some great active wear technology.
 32 of the NFL teams will receive a revamped official Nike Jersey.
 Granted, most jerseys will look much the same, except for the bold changes made to the Seahawk jerseys.